Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Model

 If an item $i$ (at period $t$) is priced at $p_{it}$, then the customer obtains utility $u_{it}$ from buying it, where\footnote{In general the offered price not only depends on the feature vectors ${x}_i$ but also the period $t$, as the estimate of the model parameters may vary across time $t$.
-We make this explicit in the notation $p_{it}$ by considering both $i$ and $t$ in the subscript.} Here, $\theta_0, \gamma_0 \in \reals^d$ are the parameters of the demand curve and are \emph{unknown} a priori to the seller.
-The feature mapping $\phi$ and the function $\psi$ are both fixed and known.
+We make this explicit in the notation $p_{it}$ by considering both $i$ and $t$ in the subscript.}

-This is a random utility model with $z_{it}$ component representing market shocks and are modeled as zero mean random variables drawn independently and identically from a standard Gumbel distribution.
-At each round, the customer chooses the product that results in the highest utility.
-Since $\psi$ is strictly increasing, this corresponds to the product with the highest $\psi^{-1}(u_{it})$.
-For noise drawn from standard Gumbel distribution, this brings us to the multinomial logit (MNL) choice model that has been widely used in academic literature and practice~\cite{talluri2006theory,elshiewy2017multinomial}.
-Under the MNL model, the probability of choosing an item $i$ from set $\cC_t$ is given by